 Today’s vegan Instant Pot black eyed peas recipe comes just in time for those of us who follow the Southern tradition of eating black eyed peas, collard greens, and cornbread on New Years Day.

-This recipe is easy to make (you don’t even need to soak the beans!) and yields deliciously smoky and flavorful Southern-style black eyed peas.
-A healthy and easy plant based recipe that’s gluten free, soy free, low fat, and high in protein and fiber.
+This recipe is easy to make (you don’t even need to soak the beans!) and yields deliciously smoky and flavorful plant-based black eyed peas.
+A healthy and easy vegan soul food recipe that’s gluten free, soy free, low fat, and high in protein and fiber.

 The great thing about this vegan black eyed peas recipe is that it can be used to make a side dish to go with your favorite comfort foods, or as a standalone main course – think a simpler version of a classic chili.